AlansCodeLog/krita-set-sizes-plugin/README.md

 # Usage

-Go to Configure Krita => Keyboard Shortcuts => Search "Set Size" and set to whatever shortcuts you want.
+Go to Settings => Configure Krita => Keyboard Shortcuts => Search "Set Brush Size" and set to whatever shortcuts you want.
 Personally I use keys 1 through 0.

+To configure the sizes, go to Tools => Scripts => Ten Brush Sizes